pc3088/Segmentation-of-dialysis-machine-screens/README.md

 This project is done for the class ROB-GY-6203, Robot Perception course, NYU.

-Please find the report attached for detailed understanding of the project, and check out the presentation video for a brief understanding.
+Please refer to my [Portfolio for this project](https://spiffy-number-442.notion.site/Robotics-Engineering-Portfolio-632ef9567d1e4c0dbd8aad8733a57820?p=e8f737579fcf449dbf86a4deed9bbd43&pm=c) to get a brief understanding of this specific project.
+Please find the report attached for detailed understanding of the project.

+If you are interested to check out more of my projects, please visit my whole [Portfolio](https://spiffy-number-442.notion.site/Robotics-Engineering-Portfolio-632ef9567d1e4c0dbd8aad8733a57820).
+Please mail pc3088@nyu.edu if you have any more doubts.
+Thank you.

 Please find the datasets and the code used from this repository